Trump, on tape, presses Ga. official to ‘find’ him votes

 “When the president of the United States calls up Georgia’s election officials and tries to intimidate them to change the result of the election, to disenfranchise Georgia voters, to disenfranchise Black voters in Georgia who delivered this state for Joe Biden and Kamala Harris, that is a direct attack on our democracy,” he said.

-Superville reported from Washington and Brumback from Atlanta.
+Amy and Brumback reported from Atlanta.
 Associated Press writer Russ Bynum in Garden City, Georgia, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.